At a glance

 White House sets high-level direction; Congress, the State Department, and USAID define priorities; USAID leads on administering assistance

 The president, Donald Trump (Republican), sets overarching policy orientations for US foreign assistance, including for development.
 The president is assisted by several White House offices.
 The most important for development issues are the Office of Management and Budget (OMB) and the National Security Council (NSC).
-OMB produces the president’s budget request, which outlines policy and funding priorities.
-The NSC is the principal forum of the president to consider matters of national security and foreign policy.
+In consultation with executive agencies, OMB produces the president’s budget request, which outlines policy and funding priorities.
+The NSC is the principal forum for the president to consider matters of national security and foreign policy.

-Approximately 27 government institutions contribute to funding or implementing US foreign assistance and development cooperation.
+Approximately 25 government institutions contribute to funding or implementing US foreign assistance and development cooperation.
 Key institutions include:

 Several offices oversee the State Department’s development-related activity:

 - Office of US Foreign Assistance Resources is led by the director of US Foreign Assistance Resources.
-This office assists the secretary of state in providing strategic direction to foreign assistance resources, and coordinates policy and planning of the State Department and USAID.
+This office assists the secretary of state in providing strategic direction to foreign assistance resources and coordinates policy and planning of the State Department and USAID.

 - The Office of the US Global AIDS Coordinator and Health Diplomacy (OGAC) administers the State Department’s HIV/AIDS funding and coordinates the President’s Emergency Plan for AIDS Relief (PEPFAR).
 PEPFAR programs are implemented by other US agencies, including USAID, the National Institutes of Health (NIH), and the Centers for Disease Control and Prevention (CDC).
-OGAC is headed by Ambassador Deborah Birx.
+OGAC is currently headed by Ambassador Deborah Birx.